FAQ-Frequently Asked Questions

 Settlement of solar power and wind power from own installations.

-Read more about the settlement of solar and wind here:
+Read more about the settlement of solar and wind here: The Danish Energy Agency

 The EU aims to reduce CO2 emissions by 55% by 2030 compared to 1990